 There’s no real “magic formula” to get an exact moving price, but there are a few things you can keep in mind to get a better idea of how your move will affect your bottom line.
 First, remember that larger moves are always more expensive, and so are long-distance moves.
 A good rule of thumb is that the longer your movers need to travel, the higher the price will be.

 If you decide to move everything yourself, it’s almost always cheaper.
-Keep in mind that moving yourself is labor-intensive and time-consuming so you may not be able to do it this way.
+Keep in mind that moving yourself is labor-intensive and time-consuming, so you may be unable to do it this way.

 You should also take the time of year into account when you move.
-Summer is peak moving season, so expect movers’ rates to be higher during this time of year.
+Summer is peak moving season, so expect movers’ rates to be higher.

-Remember, if you have unusual or very heavy items like safes, pool tables, or hot tubs, they will cost you more to move.
+Remember, if you have unusual or weighty items like safes, pool tables, or hot tubs, they will cost you more to move.
 Many movers also charge extra for packing supplies like protective blankets and boxes.
 They may also charge you a separate fee to pack and unpack your belongings.

 What Types of Moving Quotes Are Available?

 There are three main types of moving quotes available.
-To ensure that you choose the right one for your needs, it’s important to understand what makes them different.
+To ensure that you choose the right one for your needs, it’s essential to understand what makes them different.

-- Binding Estimates: A binding moving quote is a flat rate that you pay no matter how long the move takes or how far it is.
+- Binding Estimates: A binding moving quote is a flat rate.
+That you pay no matter how long the move takes or how far it is.
 If you receive a binding estimate, the moving company must honor this price even if something changes.
-If the sheet matches exactly with what was moved on the inventory list, you’ll pay exactly what you were quoted.
+If the sheet matches precisely the moved items on the inventory list, you’ll pay exactly what you quoted.

-- Non-Binding Estimates: This type of moving quote is more common, and it’s really a “best guess” of what it will cost to move your home.
-The final price depends on the weight of the shipment as well as any additional services you receive, such as assembling furniture and unpacking.
-The final price might end up much higher than your initial estimate, but you’re only required to pay 110% of the written estimate when you move.
+- Non-Binding Estimates: This type of moving quote is more common.
+And it’s a “best guess” of what it will cost to move your home.
+The final price depends on the weight of the shipment.
+And any additional services you receive, such as assembling furniture and unpacking.
+The final price might be much higher than your initial estimate.
+But you must only pay 110% of the written estimate when you move.
 The rest is billed to you at a later date.

 - Biding Not-to-Exceed Estimates: These quotes are similar to the binding estimate.
-However, with a not-to-exceed quote, you might end up paying less if your shipment’s actual weight ends up being less than what the estimate shows.
+However, with a not-to-exceed quote, you might pay less if your shipment’s weight exceeds what the estimate shows.

 What Influences the Price of Your Moving Quote?

 Now that you know a bit more about how to get estimated moving costs, what are some of the things that play a role in the final price?
+How Much Money Do You Need To Move Out Of State?
 The weight of your items is the main thing that most moving companies will take into consideration.

-It only makes sense that the more items you need to move, or the heavier your items are, the more labor is required.
-Labor costs money, which means that the weight plus the labor needed together can influence the cost to move.
-It also takes longer to move larger households, which requires a bigger truck and more fuel and maintenance.
+It only makes sense that the more items you need to move, the heavier your items are, and the more labor is required.
+Labor costs money, which means that the weight plus the labor needed together can influence the cost of moving.
+It also takes longer to move larger households, which requires a giant truck and more fuel and maintenance.

 The distance you need to move also influences your moving quote.
-The movers will look at the total miles between your old and new home to factor in the cost of gas and the truck driver’s labor cost.
-The further away you’re moving, the higher your quote will be no matter how large your home is.
+The movers will look at the total miles between your old and new home.
+That way, they will factor in the cost of gas and the truck driver’s labor.
+The further away you’re moving, the higher your quote will be, no matter how large your home is.

 You may receive an additional charge if the movers have difficulty accessing your new property.
 If the truck can’t get to your home due to road conditions or narrow roadways, they may need to use a smaller truck that tacks on a “shuttle fee.”

 Other accessibility issues that may add to your cost include if you have several staircases and no elevator.
 This makes it difficult to maneuver your items up and down.
-The same applies if your new home has narrow hallways and doors where movers may have a tough time getting large furniture into the home.
+The same applies if your new home has narrow hallways and doors.
+In that case, movers may struggle to get large pieces of furniture into the home.

 Out of State Moving Prices

-Moving from one state to another will play a big role in your estimated moving costs.
-Find out if the movers have limitations on the distance they can travel and ask about costs per mile before you make a commitment.
+Moving from one state to another will significantly affect your estimated moving costs.
+Find out if the movers have limitations on the distance they can travel, and ask about costs per mile before you commit.

 Prepare to Move with an Estimate

-From switching schools to turning on your new utilities, it’s important to remember to get estimated moving costs when you’re planning a budget for this monumental life change.
+From switching schools to turning on your new utilities, it’s important to remember to estimate moving costs when planning a budget for this monumental life change.
 Use this guide to help you determine which movers will give you the best price.

 To get a quote from licensed moving companies, visit our website, or contact us today to learn more.